 The fort is built alongside the Yamuna River and stretches almost 2.5 km.
 It consists of a wall built in red sandstone and several buildings inside.
 The wall has 2 gates, the Delhi Gate and the Amar Singh Gate.
 You can only enter the fort via the Amar Singh Gate.

 Inside Agra Fort

-After going through the gate you walk over a ramp and enter the Great Courtyard.
-On the right hand sight, there’s the many pillared Diwan-i-Am (Hall of Public Audience).
+After going through the gate, you walk over a ramp and enter the Great Courtyard.
+On the right-hand side, there’s the many pillared Diwan-i-Am (Hall of Public Audience).
 It was built by Shah Janan in 1628.

 Further on you find the Royal Pavilions.
 It contains beautiful mosques (Nagina Masjid & Mina Masjid), palaces (Macchi Bhavan, Khas Mahal, Shish Mahal, Shah Jahani Mahal) and the Zenana Mina Bazaar.
 Several of the buildings are made of pure marble with beautiful carvings.
 To cool off the rooms in the marble pavilions, the walls were hollow and filled with running water.

 From the balconies in the pavilions, you have a nice view on the Yamuna river and the Taj Mahal.